DeFiCh/handbook/src/drafts/loans.md

 # 3. Main concepts

 In this section you will find a detailed explanation of the concepts and key aspects regarding loans in DeFiChain.

-## Operator

-Loan is to be offered by operator to allow decentralized price-tracking tokens to be created by users.

-Before Operator model is ready, it uses only 1 default opspace and requires foundation authorization, that acts on behalf of community.

-Operator plays the role to decide on the following:

-* Collateral tokens and their respective collateralization factors.
-    * For instance, an Operator can decide to allow users to start a Vault in their [opspace](../pinkpaper/operator) with the following collateralization factors:
-        * `DFI` at 100% collateralization factor
-        * `dBTC` at 100% collateralization factor
-        * `dDOGE` at 70% collateralization factor

-Operator is in charge of creating loan schemes, setting loan tokens (dTokens elegible for minting with loans) and collateral tokens (tokens that can be used as collaterals in a vault).
-Also will set global variables such as `LOAN_LIQUIDATION_PENALTY`.

-- `LOAN_LIQUIDATION_PENALTY`: is by default set to 0.05, for 5% liquidation penalty.
-This is converted into DFI upon liquidation and burned.

-We will cover the [liquidation process](#liquidation) later in this paper.

 ## Collateral